-Despite their frequent involvement, energy providers are often overlooked as actors in this ecosystem.
+Despite their frequent involvement, energy providers are mostly overlooked as actors in this ecosystem.
 Often, their broadband deployment activities are in some way related to policy initiatives.
-As described by Gerli et al., public support is crucial to the involvement of utilities in broadband deployment.
-Interestingly, the scope of operations of the utility is usually tied to the scope of political involvement: local utilities were heavily involved when policy action was local, while national utilities tend to become active at the wholesale level when national governments are involved (Gerli et al., 2018, pp. 739-740).
+As described by Gerli et al. (2018), public support is crucial to the involvement of utilities in broadband deployment.
+Interestingly, the scope of operations of the utility usually mirrors the scope of political involvement: local utilities were heavily involved when policy action was local, while national utilities tend to become active at the wholesale level when national governments are involved (Gerli et al., 2018, pp. 739-740).